wujiayi101/wujiayi101.github.io/src/content/blog/effective-code-review-2.md

 >
 > Consider renaming it to `username` for clarity.
 This can be done in a future PR.

 If you write a comment like this, you provide feedback while also telling the author the issue doesn't have to be addressed in this PR.
+Often times, people receiving feedback are overwhelmed by many feedbacks and they are worried that the reviewers willl be upset if not all feedbacks are addressed.

+### 3.8 Approve as soon as no blockers

+You should approve the PR as soon as there is no blocker/critical issues in the PR and trust the author will address other issues in the future.
+This allows the team to move fast and avoid a standoff in a PR feedback loop.

 ## Final thoughts